PrestaShop/docs/src/content/1.7/development/Multistore/shop-context/_index.md

 - detect if multistore was enabled in the configuration,

-- detect if multistore is active (if it is enabled, and if there are more than one active shops),
+- detect if multistore is active (if it is enabled, and if there are more than one active shop),

 - enable/disable the multistore feature.